springone-tour-2021/lab-workshop-3/workshop/content/exercises/A-01-content.md

 - **cat-service-release-ops** - files needed to automate deployment of cat application and postgres db

 A script is provided to fork the repos into your own GitHub org and update references to point to your GitHub org and this workshop instance's Docker registry.
-> Note: This script uses the [`hub`](https://hub.github.com/) CLI, which uses the GITHUB_USERNAME and GITHUB_TOKEN env vars set above, so it will be able to access your GitHub account.
+> Note: This script uses the [`hub`](https://hub.github.com/) CLI, which uses the GITHUB_USER and GITHUB_TOKEN env vars set above, so it will be able to access your GitHub account.

 Run the following command.
 ```execute-1